 BetOnline.ag is our top rated betting site for wagering on the Canadian International online.
 BOL is a popular and trusted online sportsbook that takes bets on every race at Woodbine.

 At BetOnline select ‘Racebook’ from the top navigation bar, open the ‘Canadian Thoroughbred’ drop down menu in the left sidebar, and select ‘Woodbine’.
 Next, select the race # associated with the Canadian International (post time of ~1:20pm) to bring up the odds and available bets for the race.

 Check out our horse racing section for a closer look at the different bets you can make on this years Canadian International.

 The History of the Canadian International Stakes

 The Canadian International Stakes has a storied history with many changes taking place to the race over the past 80 years.
-For a full breakdown of the Canadian International Stakes history and Records check out the official website.
+For a full breakdown of the Canadian International Stakes history and Records check out the Canadian International Stakes wiki page.
 I’ll give you a quick Cole’s notes version in the next paragraph.